vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key3: 3c947b0d2d

 *** =instructions3
 Get the title and certification of all films with an NC-17 or R certification.
+Note that you'll need to check in this order.
 *** =solution3
 ```{sql}
 SELECT title, certification